EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

-To link to elsewhere in your repository it will be a similar code:
+To link to elsewhere in your repository, it will be a similar code:

 ```diff
 [the title of your link](the file path)